boltops-tools/lono-docs/_docs/lonofile.md

 title: Lonofile
 ---

-## Manage Lono Components

-The Lonofile allows you to manage and reusable lono components like blueprints, configsets, and extensions.
+The Lonofile allows you to manage and reuse lono components like blueprints, configsets, and extensions.
 You centrally define, manage, and update them.
 Add them to `Lonofile`:

 Lonofile